Update January 2024: The Instax Mini 12 is out and is even better than the Instax Mini 11 unless you can get a killer deal on the 11.

 Lomography makes some bonkers cameras that use both the Fuji Instax formats.
 Last year I reviewed the Lomo Instant Wide, which is the only camera Lomography makes that uses the Wide format.
 I found it extremely difficult to use, with blind manual focus and strange ergonomics.
 However, it has a bevy of options that no other camera can match.
 If you want to experiment with double exposures, crazy filters, and manual focus, this is the camera for you.

 Lomography has a whole bunch of other cameras and camera backs that use Fuji Instax Mini film, but I haven’t gotten a chance to test them yet.
 I expect them to be similar to other Lomo cameras I’ve used in that they are difficult to use as a practical camera, but fun to use as a photographic toy.

 Purchasing Film for Fuji Instax

 It’s an exciting time to be shooting Fuji Instax film.
 New cameras are still being developed, and other companies like Lomography are pushing the boundaries for what an instant film camera can do.
-There are even rumblings of a black and white version of Instax Mini coming out soon, which would be a huge boon for the format.
+There’s even a brand new monochrome film for Fuji Instax Mini.

 Using any of the Amazon links above to purchase your gear helps me keep this site running and costs you nothing.
 Thank you and happy shooting!